 JOINT FLUID THERAPY

 The American College of Rheumatology recommends a sequence of treatments depending on the severity of pain caused by osteoarthritis (OA).
-It begins with simple exercise, dietary changes, weight loss if appropriate and over-the-counter medications.
-When these are no longer adequate, Joint Fluid Therapy (JFT) or Hyaluronic Acid (HA), treatments should be considered as an another conservative treatment.
+It begins with a simple exercise program, dietary changes, weight loss if appropriate and over-the-counter medications.
+When these are no longer adequate, (JFT) joint fluid therapy or Hyaluronic Acid (HA), treatments should be considered as another conservative treatment.
+Newer treatments could include regenerative treatments such as PRP, Fluid flow and/or stem cell.
 If all these measures fail and if the individual is suffering both pain and function limitations then knee surgery should be considered and investigated.
+Various brands of JFT are available to choose from but often inusrance plans may dictate which brand is covered.

 Could JFT Help You?